erevnitis/pi_humidity_server/README_pull.md

     - sudo permissions
     - ssh key
 - Copy and paste another script to allow the Pi to receive the repository
+- Run an Ansible Playbook to:
     - Install Apache, MySQL, PHP and configure them for this application
     - Install phpMyAdmin to more easily administer the database
     - Install python dependencies to allow the Pi to read the data from the BME680 sensor
     - Install a Flask instance to allow for easy viewing of current and historical humidity data
 ## Requirements
 This project has been tested on a Raspberry Pi3 and Raspberry Pi4
 In this project I am using a BME 680 sensor for the humidity readings